Philip Muskin, M.D.

 Dr. Muskin is a distinguished fellow of the American Psychiatric Association, a Fellow of the Academy for Psychosomatic Medicine and a Distinguished Life Fellow of the Association for Academic Psychiatry.
 In 1989 he founded the Trained Liaison Comforter Program at Columbia Presbyterian Hospital; a volunteer program that provides emotional support for families of patients in intensive care units.

 He served as a consultant to the Red Cross First Step program for widows, has been a consultant to the Vivian Beaumont Theater, and was a volunteer facilitator in the NYPD Stress Management Program.
 He is Past-President of the Association for Academic Psychiatry and the Society for Liaison Psychiatry.

 Dr. Muskin was the Program Chair for the 1999 meeting of the Academy of Psychosomatic Medicine.
-He was been a member of the Scientific Program Committee of the American Psychiatric Association from 1990 to 2006, serving as chair for the 2001 and 2002 meetings, and will chair the committee for the 2014 meeting.
+He was been a member of the Scientific Program Committee of the American Psychiatric Association from 1990 to 2006, serving as chair for the 2001 and 2002 meetings, and will chair the committee for the 2014 and 2015meetings.
 He was the first chair of the APA Council on Psychosomatic Medicine.
 Currently Dr. Muskin serves as the chair of the board of directors of the Foundation of the Academy of Psychosomatic Medicine.